Sparpreis tickets

 Discover DB train schedules from Nuremberg Central Station to Ingolstadt, featuring first and last departure times, stop, distance, journey time, train companies, and price options.
 Check train times and prices for a seamless journey.

-Discover the advantages of choosing Deutsche Bahn (DB) trains for your trip from Nuremberg Central Station to Ingolstadt.
-Experience an average journey time of 5h 11m and enjoy the comfort and affordability of ICE or regional train tickets.
+Find out why Deutsche Bahn (DB) trains are the best option for travelling from Nuremberg Central Station to Ingolstadt.
+Benefit from an average travel time of 48m and the convenience of economical ICE or regional train tickets.

 No, even if direct train services between Nuremberg Central Station and Ingolstadt are not accessible.
 Nevertheless, TrainPal can help you find the best routes.
 It provides detailed timings, costs, and transfer information, making it easy to plan your journey.